 - "App" - The display name of the app

-- "Events" - The name of the event which will trigger the postback
+- "Events" - The name of the event that triggers the postback.

-- "Attributed Only" - If the postback will trigger only on attributed events, or all events
+- "Attributed Only" - If the postback triggers only on attributed events or on all events.

 You can also configure a partner while you are creating a tracking link in the Attribution > Create Link page: